-- more rarely, you might have a specific type of asthma called 'severe' asthma’.
+- More rarely, you might have a specific type of asthma called 'severe asthma'.
+Only 5% of all people with asthma have a diagnosis of 'severe asthma'.
 You can find out more about severe asthma here.

 - having other long term conditions that make it harder to manage your asthma, for example a heart condition or diabetes